 A total of 100 businesses and 100 households will be surveyed at this stage, with a caveat that the businesses must have been connected to superfast broadband for at least 12 months and households for 6 months.
 This is to ensure that any improvements in productivity or other benefits from superfast broadband can begin to show.
 The sample size for this milestone is based on the overall sample size that needs to be achieved at the end of the programme to be statistically significant at the 95% confidence interval, plus or minus 5%.
 It is assumed that 12,100 businesses (total population) are connected to superfast broadband in the established area as of June 2015 (according to the 2015 evaluation), and 373 businesses would need to be included in the sample to be statistically significant.
 It is suggested that 100 businesses are sampled for the 2018 report and then a further 140 in 2019 and another 140 in 2021 to give a total of 380.
 The same number of households will also be surveyed, which will give a similar statistically significant output.
 The 100 businesses surveyed in 2018 will be statistically significant at the 95% confidence interval, plus or minus 10%.

 Both surveys will be based on the questionnaires used for the 2015 evaluation (the questionnaires were created by the Evaluation Manager and are freely available for use in this evaluation) to ensure comparable data is collected.
 These cover questions to assess the economic impact to date but businesses will also be asked about future impacts and how long they foresee the benefits lasting.
 This is important as there is often a time-lag between project expenditure/activity and economic impact being achieved.
 In the previous 2011-2015 evaluation, a business counterfactual survey was also carried out.
 It is not suggested that the counterfactual survey is repeated for this evaluation, but the questionnaires may need to be reviewed to include a couple of additional questions to help to assess the counterfactual e.g. what would the business have done in the absence of superfast broadband and how might that have affected jobs and turnover.

+The questionnaires will also need to include updated questions to ensure that adequate data is collected to provide the SME eligibility requirements from DCLG.
+For connected businesses that participate in the full survey, this data will automatically be collected.
+However, in the screening process, a few additional questions will need to be included for businesses that are not currently connected to superfast broadband (or have been connected for less than 12 months) but are still covered by the technology and are eligible SME outputs for DCLG.
+The data that will need to be collected will include name of business, postcode and sector and it is envisaged that 100 businesses will be identified in this manner.